lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     - The `extern` declaration can be omitted in implicit cases, when the definition of the external variable occurs in the same source file before its use in a particular function.

-    - If the program is in several source files, `extern` declarations are needed in other files to connect the occurences of the variable.
+    - If the program is in several source files, `extern` declarations are needed in other files to connect the occurrences of the variable.
 The usual practice is to collect `extern` declarations of variables and functions in a separate file, called a *header*, that is included by `#include` at the top of each file.
 The suffix `.h` is conventional for header names.
 For instance, functions of the standard library are declared in the header `<stdio.h>`.

 - ### Variable Definition vs Declaration